misits/iktickets/README.md

 - Theme colors customization
 - Order as guest or with an account
 - Registration form for new accounts
-- Payment handled by Infomaniak Events (PayPal, PostFinance, Twint, Visa, Mastercard, etc.)
+- Payment handled by Infomaniak Events (PostFinance, Twint, Visa, Mastercard, etc.)

 ## Installation